EXPLORING THE BELGIAN WORLD OF BEER

 Belgian beer flavor profiles are so complex, that even experienced wine enthusiasts who once balked at the idea of even mentioning the word “beer” are discovering that there are actually many beers that taste like wines!
 This usually leads the drinker to search out different styles of Belgian beers and the individuality and complexity they offer.

 No other country has such a dedicated cuisine as does Belgium.
+The Nouvelle-France cuisine in the province of Québec, Canada (spearheaded by Unibroue) is a close second, in our estimation.
 Arguably, no other country has held on to its brewing traditions as firmly as Belgium.
 We invite you to seek out a good Belgian beer at a quality retail shop, brew pub, pub, restaurant, or beer festival while on your travels, or in your hometown.
 Once you try a Belgian beer for the first time, you will discover why we are so passionate about them!

 ABOUT THE CEO